-We identify two promising and distinctive opportunities within this 3PL-led CBEC SCF mode.
+We identify two promising and distinctive opportunities within this 3PL-led CBEC SCF model.
 The first opportunity arises from the immense volume and richness of sales data from e-commerce platforms.
-Such data come with a variety of easily collectible features, offering a granular view of consumer behavior and sales trends.
-In contrast, existing credit risk assessment methods in SCF often center on the “SMEs itself-oriented” factors (e.g., credit histories, financial ratios, and operational metrics) and the “supply chain finance-oriented” factors (e.g., core enterprise credit ratings, industry trends, and supply chain concentration) to predict default risk via various classification models \citep{zhu2019forecasting,hou2024predicting,belhadi2021ensemble}.
-These conventional approaches face several limitations: the sample size is often limited (data about such diverse range of SCF influencing factors is frequently scattered across multiple entities, especially for SMEs ); defaults are highly imbalanced (given the low incidence of bankruptcies), decreasing the accuracy of models \citep{hou2024predicting}; moreover, most of these models assume a fixed credit loan amount, lacking the flexibility required for adaptive loan sizing.
+Such data comes with a variety of easily collectible features, offering a granular view of consumer behavior and sales trends.
+In contrast, existing credit risk assessment methods in SCF often center on the “small- and medium-sized-enterprise-oriented” factors (e.g., credit histories, financial ratios, and operational metrics) and the “supply-chain-finance-oriented” factors (e.g., core enterprise credit ratings, industry trends, and supply chain concentration) to predict default risk via various classification models \citep{zhu2019forecasting,hou2024predicting,belhadi2025ensemble}.
+These conventional approaches face several limitations: the sample size is often limited (data about such a diverse range of SCF influencing factors is frequently scattered across multiple entities, especially for small- and medium-sized enterprises ); defaults are highly imbalanced (given the low incidence of bankruptcies), decreasing the accuracy of models \citep{hou2024predicting}; moreover, most of these models assume a fixed credit loan amount, lacking the flexibility required for adaptive loan sizing.

-The second opportunity emerges from transformative advances in generative AI, which enable learning the entire conditional distribution critical for risk quantification.
-While early machine learning excelled at point prediction—estimating conditional expectations through supervised learning \citep{hastie2009elements, mohri2018foundations}—such approaches inherently obscure outcome variability.
+The second opportunity emerges from transformative advances in generative models, which enable learning the entire conditional distribution that plays a critical role in risk quantification.
+While early machine learning excelled at point prediction, estimating conditional expectations through supervised learning \citep{hastie2009elements, mohri2018foundations}, such approaches inherently obscure outcome variability.
 Generative models fundamentally redefine this paradigm.
 Pioneered by architectures like Generative Adversarial Networks \citep[GANs,][]{goodfellow2014generative} and its conditional variations \citep[CGAN,][]{mirza2014conditional} and later advanced through Generative Pre-trained Transformers \citep[GPTs,][]{radford2018improving}, these generative models are designed to directly learn the entire conditional distribution of \(Y\) given \(\bx\).